 It is time to enjoy your coffee time with sweet and tasty Champurrradas.
 It is a pride of Guatemalan cuisine and is the common choice of many people after each meal to refresh their taste buds.

-Champurradas are flat-shaped cookies, and they have a biscotti type of flavor.
-You will fall in love with the crispiness and sweetness of them.
+Champurradas are flat-shaped cookies with a biscotti flavor.
+You will fall in love with their crispiness and sweetness.
 Furthermore, the appearance of sesame will add fragrance and flavor to this dessert.

 Follow these instructions to make delicious Champurradas.